MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 #### Missing values

 You may have missing values that come from other data sources that you import into the model, such as data on absence days or pay and benefit packages.

-There are different ways to handle missing values, such as deleting the rows or columns that have missing values, or imputing the missing values with the mean, median, mode, or a constant value.
+There are different ways to handle missing values: delete the rows or columns that have missing values; or impute the missing values with the mean, median, mode, or a constant value.
 The choice of the method depends on the nature and amount of the missing values, and the impact they have on the model.

 *Python:*